 In conclusion, deciding whether to pay off your student loan early begins with evaluating if you are scheduled to pay back your loan with your standard monthly payments.
 This is influenced by several factors, the most important being, your income, wage growth, remaining debt, and interest rates over your payback period with each factor influencing the other.
 This requires a lot of foresight, some of which is almost impossible to predict so it is always worth adding a margin of error to all your calculations.

-Let's take a quick look at some of the pros and cons of paying back your loan early.
+Let's take a quick look at the pros and cons of paying back your loan early.
 These are dependent on your circumstances so try and apply these to your situation.

 Pros:

-Debt Freedom: It is nice to be debt free.
-Although student debt is not the same as other debts per se, it is still less of a burden to not have it and eliminating student loan debt provides a sense of financial liberation.
+Debt Freedom: It is nice to be debt-free.
+Although student debt is not the same as other debts per se, eliminating student loan debt provides a sense of financial liberation.
 You wouldn't need to spend time calculating it anymore as well!

 Peace of Mind: Being debt-free offers peace of mind and financial security, allowing individuals to focus on other financial goals and investments.